armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 1. Optionally, add tags if required by your organization.
 Then, click "Next: Review".
 1. Specify the Role Name as "BaseIAMRole"

-### IAM User Part 3: Creating a Managing Account IAM Policy in your primary AWS Account
+### Instance Role Part 3: Creating a Managing Account IAM Policy in your primary AWS Account

 In the account that Spinnaker lives in (i.e., the AWS account that owns the EKS cluster where Spinnaker is installed), create an IAM Policy with permissions to assume all of your Managed Roles.